K-GIS/K-GIS.github.io/QGIS-course/task/db_manager.md

 The layers that matched your query are now displayed on your map.
 You can of course use this query tool to execute any arbitrary SQL command including many of the ones we looked at in previous modules and sections.

+### Extra Task

+Lets try a spatial Query now.

+First download the VELO-stations from Antwerp and copy the into your database, make sutre that output CRS is Lambert Belge, SRID=31370: http://geodata.antwerpen.be/arcgissql/rest/services/P_Publiek/OpenDataAntwerpen/MapServer

+Then write a quert that searchs the velo station within 0.5 km of the city hall of Antwerp, which lies in Belge Lambert coordinates: (152119 , 212356 )